Goal of education

 Architecture is a field of technology and of art.
 Architecture teaching combines knowledge-based professional material and artistic understanding and expression skills.
 An architect must be able to see problems from many different directions, which is the reason for the broad-based nature of the degree in architecture.
 The current nature of the education develops the student's scientific and artistic thinking relating to the construction of a socially responsible and sustainable future.

-The key content in master's programme education is to develop and deepen the skills obtained during the bachelor's phase.
+The key content in the master's programme education is to develop and deepen the skills obtained during the bachelor's phase.
 The topics include the history and theory of architecture, building design and Finnish building art as well as urban planning and design.
-Course and design studio teaching is enhanced by means of multidisciplinary collaboration and new teaching methods.
+Course and design studio teaching are enhanced by means of multidisciplinary collaboration and new teaching methods.
 Learning by doing, the simulation of so-called 'real' design assignments is still an important part of the education of an architect.

 Architecture is a field of technology and of art.
 Architecture teaching combines knowledge-based professional material and artistic understanding and expression skills.
 An architect must be able to see problems from many different directions, which is one of the reasons for the broad-based nature of the degree in architecture.
 According to the EU directive, an architectural degree meets the expectations of the construction industry and also enables a career outside Finland.